Leadwerks/Documentation/2dspace.md

 ### Linear Interpolation

 Often times in games we want to avoid sudden movements, and prefer nice smooth motion.
 The [Mix](Mix.md) function is great for smoothing out motion.
 It accepts a starting value, a target value, and a decimal number to combine the two numbers with.
-This type of equation is called linear interpolation.
+This type of motion is called linear interpolation.

 Internally, the Mix function uses this equation: